 When searching for LLC information, it's best to perform a name search instead of a number search.
 This will generally provide you with fuller results.
 Avoid using punctuation when entering the LLC name into the search field.
 Using punctuation such as commas or periods can limit your search results.

 If the LLC you are searching uses initials, they should be grouped together in your search.
 The exception is when there are spaces between the initials.
 For example, if the company is called “R.T.A.
 Technology,” you would need to search “R T A Technology” instead of “RTA Technology.”

 Using plurals can also affect the results.
 When you are performing your search, common abbreviations and words will be ignored.
 Contrary to what you might believe, the more words you use in your search, the more limited your results.
 Try to use unique search terms to make your results narrower.
 On the Business Search page, you will likely find tips that should help you search more successfully.

 After you've found the LLC information for which you were searching, you may want to request physical documents related to this information.
 For instance, you could request a Certificate of Status, which proves the legal status of the LLC.
 You may also want a Certificate of Filing of All Documents.
 This certificate verifies that the LLC has submitted required documentation and will also list the dates when these documents were filed.

 If you need to find LLC information, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.